-Little Mariana Fruit Bat (Pteropus tokudae)
+Little Mariana Fruit Bat (Pteropus Tokudae)

-The little Mariana fruit bat (Pteropus tokudae) was listed as endangered on August 27, 1984 (49 FR 33881), and was included in the Recovery Plan for Mariana Fruit Bat (Pteropus mariannus, or fanihi in the Chamorro language) and the Little Mariana Fruit Bat (USFWS 1990).
-Last observed in 1968, the little Mariana fruit bat was "among the most critically endangered species of wildlife under U.S. jurisdiction," as noted in the 1984 final listing rule (49 FR 33881, August 27, 1984, p.
-49 FR 33882), which cited hunting and loss of habitat as the primary factors contributing to its rarity.
-Three 5-year status reviews have been completed; the 2009 (initiated on March 8, 2007; see 72 FR 10547) and 2015 (initiated on February 5, 2013; see 78 FR 8185) reviews did not recommend a change in status (USFWS 2009b, 2015).
-The 5-year status review completed in 2019 (initiated on May 7, 2018; see 83 FR 20088) recommended delisting due to extinction likely resulting from habitat loss, poaching, and predation by the brown tree snake (Boiga irregularis).
-This recommendation was based on a reassessment of all available information for the species, coupled with an evaluation of population trends and threats affecting the larger, extant Mariana fruit bat, which likely shares similar behavioral and biological traits and provides important context for the historical decline of the little Mariana fruit bat.
-(USFWS 2019).
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On August 27, 1984, we listed the little Mariana fruit bat as endangered (49 FR 33881).
+The most recent 5-year status review completed in 2019 (initiated on May 7, 2018; see 83 FR 20088) recommended delisting due to extinction likely resulting from habitat loss, poaching, and predation by the brown tree snake (Boiga irregularis) (USFWS 2019, entire).
+This recommendation was based on an assessment of all available information for the species, coupled with an evaluation of population trends and threats affecting the larger, extant Mariana fruit bat, which likely shares similar behavioral and biological traits and provides important context for the historical decline of the little Mariana fruit bat.

 The little Mariana fruit bat was first described from a male type specimen collected in August 1931 (Tate 1934, p.
 1).
 Its original scientific name, Pteropus tokudae, remains current.
-Only three confirmed observations of the little Mariana fruit bat existed in the literature based on collections of three specimens: Two males in 1931 (Tate 1934, p.
+Only three confirmed observations of the little Mariana fruit bat existed in the literature based on collections of three specimens: two males in 1931 (Tate 1934, p.
 3), and a female in 1968 (Perez 1972, p.
 146), all on the island of Guam where it was presumably endemic.
 Despite the dearth of confirmed collections and observations, two relatively recent studies have confirmed the taxonomic validity of the little Mariana fruit bat, via morphology (Buden et al. 2013, entire) and genetics (Almeida et al. 2014, entire).
-A study of the physical morphology of several Micronesia Pteropus spp., including all three known little Mariana fruit bat specimens, concluded that the species was a distinct taxon (Buden et al. 2013, entire).
-Subsequently, genetic analysis of skin samples from 50 of the 63 described Pteropus species supported the Mariana little fruit bat's taxonomic distinctness (Almeida et al. 2014, entire)